 About the role

-As an Air Force Psychologist, you’ll be employed as a Commissioned Military Officer.
-You will be involved in a broad range of organizational, military and aviation psychology activities.
-These range from conducting selection activities, through to providing recruitment advice and performance orientated coaching, as well as aviation related projects through to supporting operational deployments and peacekeeping activities.
+As a Military Psychologist, you’ll be employed as a Commissioned Military Officer.
+You will be involved in a broad range of organisational and military psychology activities.
+These range from conducting recruitment and selection activities, performance orientated coaching, and supporting operational deployments, humanitarian relief, and peacekeeping activities.